CodeStage/PhotoAppChallenge/Readme.md

 # Topcoder Macoun - iOS Photo App Challenge

+This is a demo app I created for a challenge.
+It's very simple and can only display a collection of photos an iPhones, iPads, Apple Watch and Apple TV.

 The project contains only low-res stock photos and cannot access the camera roll, so it's best to demo on an iPhone 4S.
 It will run properly on watchOS, tvOS and iOS - supporting all iPad and iPhones running iOS 9.1.
 You need Xcode 7.1 to build and run it.

 The stock photos are from <http://www.gratisography.com/terms.html> released under [Creative Commons Zero](http://creativecommons.org/publicdomain/zero/1.0/).
 The project does not contain third party frameworks or code.